samlobel/wgan-gp/README.md

 # Sam's differences
 * Adding noise-morpher
-* Making Wass-distance pull towards zero everywhere, so that old slopes disappear
+* Making Wass-distance pull towards zero everywhere, so that old slopes disappear.
+Should I do that on the points I see, or on random inputs?
 * Having noise bounded and uniformly distributed...

 ### Important graphs: